-THE SEQUEL TO THE FIRST CHAPTER - PART THREE
+THE LONG-NOSED BANDICOOT - PART THREE

 Dominick tried to follow.
 The two had moved off the lot and into the dumpster pen behind the Happy Hamburger.